 Laura received her B.A. in International Comparative Studies from Duke University in 2016, and her M.A. in International Migration from the University of Kent, Brussels School of International Studies, in 2017.

-Her research interests include memory politics, social identity, nationalism, civil war, ethnic sectarianism, forced migration, migrant identities, conflict resolution and peacebuilding.
-Her prior research focuses on historical representation in post-conflict societies, with a focus on the perpetuation of ethnic sectarianism through national narratives in Northern Ireland and Cyprus.
-It also includes an investigation of the development of group identity, notably through a study on postmemory and the development of refugee identities in postgenerations of displaced Greek Cypriots and Palestinians.
+Her research interests include nationalism, memory politics, social identity, forced migration, conflict resolution and peacebuilding.
+Her prior research focuses on historical representation in post-conflict societies, and particularly on the role this plays in the perpetuation of ethnic sectarianism in Northern Ireland and Cyprus.
+It also focuses on the development of group identity, notably through postmemory and the development of refugee identities in postgenerations of displaced Greek Cypriots and Palestinians.

 E-mail: LauraNicole.Brody (at) ff.cuni.cz